 A confidential and voluntary service that TEFD provides to instructors to enable them to get student feedback on a course while the course is in progress.
 Typically conducted between weeks 4 and 9 of the semester.
 The MAP is one of the most widely requested services offered by TEFD.

-Jump-start your fall semester with a conversation about your course and your course syllabus.
-In-person and phone consultations available from August 1–September 5, 2017.
+Jump-start your semester with a conversation about your course and your course syllabus.
+In-person and phone consultations available from July 30–September 7, 2018.

 Do you have questions related to issues of inclusive teaching, equity, and diversity?
 Please contact Dr. Kirsten Helmer directly to request an email or in-person consultation.